ProcessMaker/processmaker/ProcessMaker/OpenAI/Prompts/pmql_code_generator.md

 Generate a PMQL query code based on the context below.
 Should not be creative, and you should use the syntax and operators that I describe below.
-If the question cannot be answered with the information provided answer ‘I don’t know, please take a look to PMQL documentation'“
+If the question cannot be answered with the information provided answer "I don't know, please take a look to PMQL documentation"

 ###